VarunGumma/IndicTransToolkit/README.md

 # IndicTransToolkit

 ## About
 The goal of this repository is to provide a simple, modular, and extendable toolkit for [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2) and be compatible with the HuggingFace models released.
+Please refer to the `CHANGELOG.md` for latest developments.

 ## Pre-requisites
  - `Python 3.8+`